-Current and future work includes the relaxation of independence assumptions made by the naïve Bayes method; by introducing a Markov random field, for example.
-The improvement of the co-occurrence matrix is an immediate step towards the enhancement of NBIC.
-Finally, we would like to test the NBIC method with another annotation systems, and in other image collections, such as the IAPR-TC12 benchmark [14].
+Future work includes the use of more robust probabilistic models, just like Markov random fields, for example.
+The improvement of the co-occurrence matrix is an immediate step towards the enhancement of NBI.
+Finally, we would like to test the NBI method with another annotation methods, and in other image collections, such as the IAPR-TC12 benchmark [14].

 Acknowledgements.
-We would like to thank Kobus Barnard and P. Carbonetto for making available their data and code on image annotation, and M. Grubinger for made available the IAPR-TC12 collection.
+We would like to thank Kobus Barnard and P. Carbonetto for making available their data and code on image annotation, and M. Grubinger for made available the IAPR - TC12 collection.
 Thanks too, to the members of the INAOE-TIA-research group by their comments and suggestions.
 This work was partially supported by CONACyT under grant 205834